habitat-sh/habitat/components/hab/habitat/x86_64-darwin/README.md

      -target /
 ```

-TODO: Can we rename `hab-bundle`?

-This will install the toolchain in `/opt/hab-bundle`; this is where the build program is expecting to find binaries and libraries it needs.
+This will install the toolchain in `/opt/mac-bootstrapper`; this is where the build program is expecting to find binaries and libraries it needs.

 ### Install Homebrew
 Follow the instructions at https://brew.sh.